About 2060 wordsAbout 7 min

 You can execute the following command to enter the default CI environment for debugging:

-docker run --rm -it -v $(pwd):$(pwd) -w $(pwd) cnbcool/default-build-env shIf you have declared another image as the pipeline build environment, please replace cnbcool/default-build-env in the above command with the corresponding image address.
+docker run --rm -it -v $(pwd):$(pwd) -w $(pwd) cnbcool/default-build-env shIf you have declared another image as the pipeline build environment, replace cnbcool/default-build-env in the command above with the corresponding image address.

 How to log in to the pipeline container for debugging?